VCE Food Studies Units 3 and 4

 You will develop a variety of skills including:

-- the prescribed text is Heath, G., McKenzie, H. and Tully, L., Food Solutions – Food Studies Units 3 and 4, 4th Edition, Nelson, South Melbourne, 2016.
+- The prescribed text for Unit 3 and 4 Food Studies is – Heath, G., McKenzie, H. and Tully, L., Food Solutions – Food Studies Units 3 and 4, 4th Edition, Nelson, South Melbourne, 2016.

-- the ingredients purchased for your food productions
+- You are required to purchase the ingredients required for your food productions

-- regular access to a kitchen with a range of appliances and utensils
+- You need regular access to a kitchen with a range of appliances and utensils.